wpatrik14/home-assistant-aquarea/README.md

 ## Acknowledgements and alternatives

-Big thanks to [ronhks](https://github.com/ronhks) for his awesome work on the [Panasonic Aquaera Smart Cloud integration with MQTT](https://github.com/ronhks/panasonic-aquarea-smart-cloud-mqtt).
+- Big thanks to [ronhks](https://github.com/ronhks) for his awesome work on the [Panasonic Aquaera Smart Cloud integration with MQTT](https://github.com/ronhks/panasonic-aquarea-smart-cloud-mqtt).
 You can use his integration if you want to use MQTT instead.
+- Panasonic introduced authentication breaking changes on March 18th 2024.
+A heartfelt thank you to [bimusiek](https://github.com/bimusiek) for generously sharing their implementation in the [Homebridge plugin](https://github.com/Hernas/homebridge-panasonic-heat-pump).
+Their contribution played a crucial role in having the integration working back, and I am truly grateful for their remarkable help.